One of the main benefits of the WordPress platform is the ability to quickly expand your WordPress website or blog’s functionality using plugins.

 - Display custom greetings, timed offers, etc …

-For example, your visitors can easily:
+For example, your web visitors can:

-- Contact you via contact forms
+- Contact you using contact forms

-- Open support tickets
+- Open a support ticket

 - And so much more …

-Some Useful Things You Should Know About Plugins
+Useful Information About Plugins

-One last thing about WP plugins:
+One last thing regarding plugins: